 Sometimes it’s necessary to look a little harder to find the source of the allergy, which can come from unexpected places.
 “I had one horse that developed dermatitis over the back, in the area of the saddle pad, from a neoprene pad,” Rees says.
 Horses can also have allergies to wool or the lanolin in wool.
 “Wool blankets or pads may cause problems,” Rees says.
 “Lanolin is also present in some topical sprays and shampoos.
 Some horses that have wool allergies are allergic to the lanolin in topical products also.
 If your horse is sensitive to wool, read labels.”

 Some bits have rubber mouthpieces that can cause reactions.
 “It may be the color dye in the mouthpiece,” says Rees.
 “Leg wraps and bandages may also contain material a horse might be sensitive to.
 Usually it’s something put next to or on the skin–some sort of material or cover, or a spray or lotion.”

 Corticosteroids and/or antihistamines may help keep a horse comfortable until the signs subside.

-It doesn't happen often, but horses can develop sensitivities to natural foods--grasses or grains--as well as additives in processed feeds or supplements.
+4. Food allergies It doesn’t happen often, but horses can develop sensitivities to natural foods–grasses or grains–as well as additives in processed feeds or supplements.